Examine London and its changing role in international trade in a globalized, post-Brexit world.

 Important Note: Enrollment on this program is limited to 16 students.
 Admission is granted on a rolling basis and applications are reviewed in the order they are completed.
 Some programs may fill to capacity prior to the application deadline, therefore applying early is recommended.
 Additionally, applying early will allow for more time to plan ahead and prepare for the program.

 See below for tentative dates and times for your in-person session.
 You will be notified of the official date and time via email.
 Participants will receive applicable orientation materials via email approximately 1 week prior to the in-person session.

 |May session 2021||TBD||TBD|

 Program fees can vary widely due to location, cost of living, airfare, and program inclusions.
-The program fee generally includes tuition, group flight airfare, airport transfers, in-country program related transportation, housing, some meals, entrances to course-related excursions and site visits, program administration, and international health insurance.
-You must also budget for passport and passport photos, additional meals, textbooks, independent travel, and miscellaneous living expenses.
+The program fee generally includes tuition, airport transfers, in-country program related transportation, housing, some meals, entrances to course-related excursions and site visits, program administration, and international health insurance.
+You must also budget for the international flight, passport and passport photos, additional meals, textbooks, independent travel, and miscellaneous living expenses.